la2050/archive/_projects/2015/the-ecoboard-project.md

   powerful force for protecting the ocean environment, through science, innovation, campaigns and programs making sustainable solutions accessible, easy and desirable.
-'In one to three sentences, please describe your proposal.': >- Our goal is to create the first ever Workshop Showcase for a new paradigm in surfboard + watercraft design & production - The EcoBoard Project.
-  Appropriately, SoCal was the birthplace for surfboard manufacturing and innovation.
-Sustainablesurf.org is currently working with leaders in the surf world towards better, safer, healthier practices - from shaping + design to glassing + storytelling.
-Working with Marko Foam, E-tech, and Entropy Resin, we will show how this transformative process works.
 Where will you be working?:
   - Westside
   - South Bay